 - Think about the flow of the day – you don’t want to leave your guests with any dull periods.
 Be attentive to their needs, but also incorporate unexpected treats.
 For example, at the end of the evening, hire a string quartet to entertain loved ones at the valet station while they wait for their cars.

 - Surprise them in the most unlikely places.
 Place a hair-and-makeup touch-up area, complete with professional hairstylists and makeup artists, in the ladies’ room.

 Photo by Geoff Chesman; Planning & Design by Evoke Design & Creative

 As you begin to plan, think about the progression of the event and how your guests will feel throughout each part of the day as they transition from one portion of the fête to the next.
-Make it personal and find unique ways to include custom touches that will allow your guests to connect with you and with one another.
+Make it personal and find unique ways to include custom touches throughout your wedding that will allow your guests to connect with you and with one another.
 Including these inspired components will be sure to turn your event into an unmatched experience and create lasting memories.

-For more expert advice, discover how to get inspiration from styled shoots, read photography tips on capturing detail shots, and gather more advice and trends from some of the top wedding professionals in the country.
+For more expert advice, discover how to get inspiration from styled shoots, read photography tips on capturing detail shots, and gather more wedding advice and trends from some of the top wedding professionals in the country.

 Opening photo by Natalie Watson Photography; Planning & Design by Evoke Design & Creative; From Real Wedding: Black-and-White Luxe Backyard Wedding with Modern Minimalism Style